Climate of Karachi

-Karachi has an arid climate, albeit a moderate version of this climate.
+Karachi has a tropical semi arid climate (Köppen: BSh; Trewartha: BShb), albeit a moderate version of this climate, influenced by monsoons.
+Karachi has a tropical climate, despite being located slightly above the Tropic of Cancer.
+It is situated in the monsoon region of Pakistan.
 It is located on the coast bordering the Arabian Sea, and as a result, has a relatively mild climate.
+However, in more recent years, rainfall has become more abundant, with annual rainfall projected to reach over 500 mm by 2100.
+For this reason, the city may be classed as almost semi-arid (BSh), since it has a mild climate with a short but defined wet season, along with a lengthy dry season.

 Karachi has two main seasons; summer and winter, while spring and autumn are very short.
 The Summer season persists for the longest period during the year.
-Karachi also receives the rains from July to September (Monsoon).
-The city experiences a tropical climate encompassing warm winters and hot summers.
+Karachi also receives the rains from late June to mid-September (Monsoon).
+The city experiences a tropical climate encompassing warm and dry winters and very hot, humid and rainy summers.
 The humidity levels usually remain high from March to November, while they are very low in winter as the wind direction in winter is north-east.

 The temperature in winter season sometimes goes below 10 °C and day temperature is about 26 °C.

 On 27 December 2021, the metropolis broke a 13-year record and experienced the coldest day with the maximum temperature dropping to 19 C.

 Charts

 January

 The month of January is the coolest month of the year in the city, with mostly clear skies and a constant N, NE breeze blowing.
 The influx of very cold and very dry Siberian winds (called "Quetta Waves" in common parlance), bring brief and cold spells to the region, dropping the night temperatures to below 10 degrees Celsius.
 Western Disturbances from the Persian Gulf and Iran affect the city during this time, bringing with them light rainfall.
 The highest rainfall during this month was 89.3 mm, which was recorded in 1995.
 The highest temperature of 32.8 C was recorded in January 2018.
 The average high for the month is 24.6 °C while the average low for the month is a mild 6 °C.